kunaldudhavat/kunaldudhavat.github.io/_pages/about.md

   - /about.html
 ---

- I am currently pursuing an MS in Computer Science (ML Concentration) at Rutgers University-New Brunswick.
+ I am currently pursuing an MS in Computer Science (ML Concentration) at Rutgers University - New Brunswick.

 I majored in Electronics and Instrumentation from BITS Pilani, where I pursued various projects and internships in the domains of Deep Learning and NLP, extracting valuable insights from unstructured data sources.